 City of Philadelphia offers the Homelessness Prevention and Rapid Re-Housing Program (HPRP).
 Call 215-686-7175 or (215) 686-7106.
 This federal government stimulus funded program can provide emergency rent help, utility and security deposits, credit counseling, and other housing assistance.
 There are also free motel rooms, such as travel inn, for homeless people.

 Southwest Family Services Center works to prevent a housing crisis.
 They can offer cash assistance to assist or a repayable loan.
 The funds can pay rent, utilities or security deposits.
 Or get information on mortgage relief and HUD programs.
 Staff work to prevent evictions and homelessness in the city of Philadelphia.
-6214 Grays Ferry Ave, call (215) 724-8550.
+Location is 6214 Grays Ferry Ave, call (215) 724-8550.

 Volunteers of America Delaware Valley, or VOA, helps the homeless or people facing eviction.
 They operate in Philadelphia Pennsylvania, and are part of the national charity organization.
 Low income apartments, referrals to emergency funds or loans for paying rent, and other aid is coordinated, especially for veterans and the elderly along with single parents.
 Other services include free career counseling, homeless reintegration, and much more.
 More on Volunteers of America Valley assistance programs.

-New Kensington CDC - Resources from this agency include utility and heating bill assistance, foreclosure diversion, budgeting counseling, first-time homebuying, and social services.
+New Kensington CDC - Resources from this agency include utility and power bill assistance, foreclosure diversion, budgeting counseling, first-time homebuying, and social services.
 There is also low-income assistance with applying for the Pennsylvania Rent and Property Tax Rebate program, including for senior citizens or the disabled.
 Dial ((215) 739-6910) or (215) 427-0350.
 Location is 2771 Ruth St, Philadelphia, PA 19134

 Diversified Community Services, Inc. will offer services or referrals in an effort to help people facing eviction.
 Some of the resources offered may include cash assistance for paying rent, utility bills, and other housing costs such as security deposits.
 The resources are available from the Dixon House that is run by the non-profit.
-Location is 1920 S 20th St, Philadelphia, Pennsylvania, 19145, call (215) 336-3511, or read more.
+The location is 1920 S 20th St, Philadelphia, Pennsylvania, 19145, call (215) 336-3511, or read more on Diversified Community Services.

 Kelly Anne Dolan Memorial Fund may have financial assistance for those families who are caring for terminally, seriously injured, critically, and chronically ill children.
 They help people with cancer, provide emergency medical transportation to a doctor or hospital in Philadelphia as well as help with medications.
 Call (215) 643-0763

 Philadelphia Housing Authority offers rental vouchers and housing assistance for residents who are facing a crisis.
 Learn about public housing, low income apartments, and rental assistance from programs such as section 8.
-Call (215) 684-4000, or click more information.
+Call (215) 684-4000, or click more information on Philadelphia Housing Authority.

 Southwest Community Development Corporation runs the REACH Homeless Prevention Program, which will assist those who are currently homeless with obtaining stability and self-sufficiency.
-There are homeless shelters, no wait list temporary housing, money for a motel room and other support from 6328 Paschall Avenue, Philadelphia, PA, 19142, call (215) 729-0810
+There are homeless shelters, no wait list temporary housing, money for a motel room and other support from 6328 Paschall Avenue, Philadelphia, PA, 19142, call (215) 729-0800 or (215) 729-0810

 United Way referral line of Philadelphia County - Referrals and information is given.
 Get advice on applying for LIHEAP heating bill grants, prescription assistance from PACE/PACENET and/or Medicare Extra Help, the Medicare Savings Program, Medicaid or CHIP.
 There is also a listing of dental clinics and applications to free health care programs.

 Center in the Park – Meet for free with a counselor to explore ways to get help with utility bills, home heating fuel, housing or just if you have a general financial need.
 Get money to pay a utility deposit, hjardship funds for adults or families to keep gas or lights on and other support.
 Address 5818 Germantown Avenue, Philadelphia, PA, 19144.
-Phone:(215) 848-7722
+Phone:(215) 848-7722.

 Impact Fund is a resource that links families to assistance programs.
 The United Way of Philadelphia County and many other non-profits as well as social service offices play a key role in running this program.
 Everything from grants to dental care, food, employment, and more is offered.
 There are even links to application sites for SSI disability, welfare, and other public aid.
 More on Philadelphia Impact Fund.